-- A formula with no free variables that establishes the domain of the transformation φ{dom} .
+- A formula with no free variables that establishes the domain of the transformation $\varphi{dom}$ .
 This determines those structures to which the function can apply. - A copy set C of $k \ge 1$ elements which determines, along with the size of the input structure, the maximal size of the output structure.
 Each pairing (x, c) with $c \in C$ and x in the domain of the input structure is a possible element in the domain of the output structure. - For each element c in the copy set, a licensing formula of one free variable $\varphi^c{license}(x)$ which determines whether (x, c), which is the cth copy of element x, is licensed in the model of the output structure.
 Unlicensed elements are not part of the domain of output structure.
 Only licensed ones are. - For each element c in the copy set, and for each unary relation U in the signature of the output structure, a formula $\varphi_U^c(x)$ of one free variable.
 This formula means that the cth copy of x bears the unary relation U in the output structure if only if - 1. the cth copy of x is licensed, and - 2. $\phi_U^c(x)$ is satisfied when evaluated against the input structure. - For every pair of elements (c, d) in the copy set and for each binary relation B in the signature of the output structure, a formula $\varphi_B^{c,d}(x, y)$ of two free variables.
 This formula means that the cth copy of x stands in the relation B to the dth copy of y in the output structure if only if

-- 1. both cth copy of x and the the dth copy of y are licensed, and - 2. $\phi_B^{c,d}(x,y)$ is satisfied when evaluated against the input structure.
+1. both cth copy of x and the the dth copy of y are licensed, and

+2. $\phi_B^{c,d}(x,y)$ is satisfied when evaluated against the input structure.

 These formulas can be specified in any order as long as they are welldefined.
-Thus one formula φ can be defined in terms of another formula ψ only if ψ has been defined previously.
+Thus one formula $\varphi$ can be defined in terms of another formula $\psi$ only if $\psi$ has been defined previously.
 MSO (and thus FO) logic do not permit recursive definitions.

 The bulk of Parts II and III of this book apply these logical transformations to case studies and theoretical questions in linguistics, especially in phonology and morphology.
-The introduction to model theory provided in chapters 2 and 3 provide all the necessary background to understand the chapters in the later chapters.
-The remaining chapters in Part I do not be read to understand the work in Parts II and III.
+The introduction to model theory provided in chapters 2 and 3 provide all the necessary background to understand the chapters in the later parts of this book.
+The remaining chapters in Part I do not be read to understand the work in Part II.
+While Chapter 4 is useful background to some of the first chapters in Part III, it is not relevant to later chapters in Part III.